 The Nominating Committee recognizes the qualities of leadership and devotion to the aims of ASCE in members of the Section and nominates members possessing these qualities to office in the local organization.
-A nominating committee often also recommends members as candidates for membership on national committees and promotes candidates for national office.
-When the committee serves the dual function of selecting candidates for local and national consideration, it is highly desirable that the committee be a standing committee in continuous service throughout the year.
+A nominating committee often also recommends members as candidates for membership on Society committees and promotes candidates for Society level office.
+When the committee serves the dual function of selecting candidates for local and Society level consideration, it is highly desirable that the committee be a standing committee in continuous service throughout the year.